-Name : Address: Telep hone No.: (Day) (Evening) E-mai I Address: 1.
-Who or what SHPS Polic / does your complaint concern?
-Scho ool / Department: Position: 2.
-Date of incident giving ris e to complaint? e include all important information such as location, names, dates, was reported.
-Please use additional paper if more space is needed.
-3. Have you met informally with the person against whom you are making this complaint?
+Name 2: Address: Telep hone No.: (Day) (Evening) · · · · · · · · · · · · · · · · · · · E-mai il Address: 1.
+Who or what SHPS Policy loes your complaint concern?
+Sch ool / Department: Position : 2.
+Date of incident giving rise to complaint? vas present, and to whom it include all important information suc vas reported.
+Please use additiona

-Yes No Date of Meeting:

-What was the outcome of the informal meeting?

-4. If the complaint is against a teacher or staff member, have you met informally with the principal of PS7 or the small school to which that person has been assigned?

-Yes No Date of Meeting:

-What was the outcome of the informal meeting?

-5. What remedy or action do you propose to resolve the complaint?

-By my signature below, I hereby acknowledge that all matters set forth above are true and that I have read and understood the Acknowledgement set forth below.
+3. Have you ou met informally with the person against whom you are ma iking this complaint?
+No Date of Meeting: outcome of the informal meeting?
+4. mplaint is against a teacher or staff member, have you met PS7 or the small school to which that person has been ass = Yes No Date of Meeting: What was the ou outcome of the informal meeting?
+5. What rem medy or action do you propose to resolve the complaint? re below, I hereby acknowledge that all matters set forth ab understood the Acknowledgement set forth below. ove are true and that I Signa ture: Date:

-Signature:

-Date: